 Awesome 4th of July Outdoor Decor Ideas

 Are you looking for 4th of July decorating ideas for your outdoor spaces?
 You are at the right place.
-I have some awesome 4th of July outdoor decor ideas for your patio, front porch, or backyard.
+I have some awesome 4th of July outdoor decor ideas to use on your patio, front porch, or backyard.

-I’ve been sharing bunches of ideas for the inside of your home, but today we are going outside to the patio.
+Today we are going outside to the patio for a little 4th of July decorating.
 I’m creating a relaxing and comfortable outdoor space to enjoy the 4th of July holiday.

 Awesome 4th of July Outdoor Decor Ideas

-Cindy of County Road 407 has chosen a laid~back, comfortable vignette for our inspiration this month.
-Our Pinterest Challenge for June is from Liz Marie Blog~ an inviting 4th of July seating area to relax and enjoy the holiday.
+The orginial inspiration for my patio 4th of July decorations came from Liz Marie Blog – an inviting 4th of July seating area to relax and enjoy the holiday.

 Elements of a 4th of July Seating Area